Coupon Codes 2019

 If no discount is specified, or in other words only the coupon code (for example, my_coupon) was entered in the Item Details, the coupon will be treated as 100% off, or no charge.

 The examples above use a generic code of my_coupon, any combination of letters, numbers, underscore, and hyphen characters can be used.
-It is suggested to use codes more easily recognized by Organizers when creating coupon codes.
+It is suggested when creating coupon codes to use recognizable ones so they can be shared more easily.

 When defining a Coupon Code do not leave any spaces after the